LuongDung2710/first-remote-repository/README.md

 Here is my first github repository

-README.md was just edited manually.
+README.md was just edited manually.One more edit at github